Comcast/rulio/doc/Manual.md

 query.
 An `and` or `or` value should be an array of subqueries.
 A `not` value is a single subquery.

-A `code` value is Javascript.
+A `code` value is string of Javascript or an array of strings of Javascript.
 When executed, the Javascript environment includes bindings for all variables that are bound at that point in the query execution.
+In addition, the variables `event`, `location`, and `ruleId` are bound to the matching event, the current location, and the matching rule id respectively.

 If the value returned by block is truthy, then the condition evaluation continues.
 In addition, if the value returned is an object, then the set of bindings is extended with those name/value pairs.
 The keys should be the variables without the `?` prefix.

 The order of conjuncts in an `and` and disjuncts in an `or` is important (at least for now).
 That order gives the query plan.
 As a